rvoll/rvoll/README.md

 I' currently getting into **WebDevelopment** taking a course at [neuefische](https://www.neuefische.de/bootcamp/web-development) in order to start off yet another project in my life.
 After studying biology for a few years, I've studied linguistics and worked as a linguist for a long time.
 I've mainly done research on African languages (e.g. the Khoisan language Nama/Khoekhoe in South Africa or the Bantoid language Mundabli in Cameroon).
 I've also taught German as a foreign language and gotten into coaching and social work.
 During my life I have travelled a lot.
-I have worked and lived in Namibia, London, South Africa, Paris, Leiden (NL) and in different German towns like Bonn, Regensburg and Leipzig.
+I have worked and lived in Namibia, London, South Africa, Cameroon, Paris, Leiden (NL) and in different German towns like Bonn, Regensburg and Leipzig.

-In my free time, I
+In my free time I

 - dance Blues and Lindy Hop
 - go climbing